hyriver/pygeohydro/docs/usage.rst

 Plotting
 --------

-The hydrological signatures can be plotted easily using the ``plot`` and ``plot_discharge`` functions.
+The hydrologic signatures can be plotted easily using the ``plot`` and ``plot_discharge`` functions.
 These functions convert the streamflow data from cubic meter per second to millimeter per day based on the watershed area which should be provided in km\ :math:`^2`.
 The function